The use of plastic sheeting or mulch in the garden proves to be a useful tool for some garden crops.

 What’s The Best Thickness Of Black Plastic Sheeting For Gardening?

 There are several different thicknesses of black poly sheeting available.

 The thickness of the plastic garden liner is rated using the term “mil”, which is a measurement equaling 1/1000th of an inch (0.001).

 To give you an idea of the size of this measurement, a dime is 53 mils thick.
 A credit card is 30 mils.
 A piece of typing paper is 1 mil, but a paper grocery bag may be between 2 and 3 mils thick.

 The thickness most commonly used for black plastic sheeting is 6 mil; however, this product is also available in thicknesses ranging from 3 mil to 60 mil.

-Naturally, the thicker the sheeting the more durable it will be and the longer it will last.
+Naturally, the thicker the plastic for flower beds is the more durable it will be and the longer it will last.